 When one is looking for linguistic clues in a given body of work, it is important to make sure that one is not merely reading something into the material that isn’t supported by the material itself.
 That being so, it is imperative to seek supporting clues.

-Each successive occurrence of Buddhist terminology (Japanese or Sanskrit) lends additional credibility to Buddhist concepts (especially those associated with Shin Buddhism) being intentionally used in the material, and lessens the likelihood of this being a case of willful interpretation.
+Each successive occurrence of Buddhist terminology (Japanese, Sanskrit, or any other Buddhist hieratic language) lends additional credibility to Buddhist concepts being intentionally used in the material, and lessens the likelihood of this being a case of willful interpretation.

-Having said that, the introduction of the Hebrew letter shin as a means to point to Japanese Shin Buddhism is, admittedly, a bit of a leap.
+Having said that, the introduction of the Hebrew letter shin as a Western (Abrahamic) faith parallel to the Eastern (Buddhist) faith of Jodoshinshu is, admittedly, a bit of a leap.
 That being the case, one would expect, by the above stated reasoning, to find another solid indication of the intentional use of the Hebrew language within the material, as well as supporting correlatives between the Hebrew letter shin and Shin Buddhism.

 Luckily, we need not look very far before we come across an initial corroboration.
 The primary antagonist of Episode VII, the aforementioned Kylo Ren, son of Han Solo and Leia Organa, is named Ben: itself the Hebrew word for son.